Lezgin alphabets

 The Lezgin language has been written in several different alphabets over the course of its history.
-These alphabets have been based on three scripts: Arabic script, Latin script, and Cyrillic script.
+These alphabets have been based on three scripts: Perso-Arabic script, Latin script, and Cyrillic script.

 History

 Until 1928, Lezgin was written in Arabic script, which was taught in religious schools.
 In the early 1920s, it was used in a few secular textbooks.

 In parallel with the Arabic alphabet, as alphabet based on Cyrillic compiled by Baron Peter von Uslar in the 1860s was used.
 In 1911, a slightly modified version of this alphabet was published as a primer used in secular schools.

 In 1928, under the Soviet Union's process of Romanization, a Lezgin Latin alphabet was created and this was altered in 1932.

 In 1938, as with most other Soviet languages, a new Cyrillic alphabet was created for Lezgin.
-Changes after its introduction include adding the letter Ё ё and replacing УӀ уӀ with Уь уь.
+Changes after its introduction include adding the letter Ё ё and replacing Уӏ уӏ with Уь уь.
 This alphabet is still used in various publications.

 Lezgin Arabic alphabet

-The Lezgin Arabic alphabet was as follows:
+The Lezgin Perso-Arabic alphabet was as follows: